 • The British insistence on a rigid hierarchy clashed with the Hawaiians’ more egalitarian society.

-See also How to cook eye of the round roast in oven
+See also How to cook ribs on the gas grill fast

 The combination of cultural clash, territorial disputes, and growing hostility ultimately led to a fatal encounter between Captain Cook and the Native Hawaiians on February 14, 1779.
 The exact events leading up to Cook’s death are still debated, but it is believed that the tensions between the two groups reached a boiling point, resulting in a violent confrontation that led to the captain’s demise.